MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-manifest-preview.md

 ## Sync local changes to Developer Portal

-After previewing the `manifest` file, you can sync your local changes to Dev portal by following the steps:
+After previewing the manifest file, you can sync your local changes to Developer Portal by following the steps:

 1. Select **Update to Teams platform** on the top left corner of `manifest.{env}.json`
 2. Select **Teams: Update manifest to Teams platform** on the menu bar of `manifest.{env}.json`